Asa Butterfield: Career

 In 2015, Butterfield appeared in a film adaptation of Ten Thousand Saints.
 In 2016, he portrayed Jacob Portman in Miss Peregrine's Home for Peculiar Children.
-He also starred as Gardner Elliot in the film The Space Between Us and as Sebastian in The House of Tomorrow in 2017.
-In 2018, Butterfield was cast in the main role of Otis Milburn on the Netflix comedy-drama series Sex Education.
+He starred as Gardner Elliot in the film The Space Between Us and as Sebastian in The House of Tomorrow in 2017.
+In 2018, he was cast in the main role of Otis Milburn on the Netflix comedy-drama series Sex Education.
 The series was released on 11 January 2019 to critical acclaim.
 The second season was released on 17 January 2020, the third on 17 September 2021, and the fourth and final season on 21 September 2023.

-In July 2024, he was cast as Adam in the upcoming comedy film Carnival: At the End of Days.
+In July 2024, he was cast as Adam in Carnival: At the End of Days, an unreleased film.
+He portrays Solomon in the film Our Hero, Balthazar, which received acclaim in early reviews ahead of a wide release.
+He was specifically lauded for his performance by The Austin Chronicle and The Hollywood Reporter.

 Other ventures

-Butterfield enjoys making and producing music, and released a mashup of the songs "Teenage Dirtbag" by Wheatus and "Making Plans for Nigel" by XTC.
+Butterfield enjoys making and producing music; he released a mashup of the songs "Teenage Dirtbag" by Wheatus and "Making Plans for Nigel" by XTC.
 Along with his brother, he is part of a music group called Mambo Fresh.
 In late 2012, Butterfield co-designed a turn-based video game for iPad with his father and brother called Racing Blind.
-The game was released to the App Store on 7 April 2013.
+The game was released to App Store on 7 April 2013.

 Butterfield is involved in competitive Nintendo gaming.
 In 2017, he competed in the Nintendo World Championships, where he was eliminated early in the invitational.
-He is an enthusiastic player of competitive Super Smash Bros. and has signed with esports team Panda Global under the tag "Stimpy".
+He is an enthusiastic player of competitive Super Smash Bros. and signed with esports team Panda Global, under the tag "Stimpy".
 His first appearance with the organisation was at Genesis 6.
 In October 2020, he was signed by Team Liquid.

 Since 2017, Butterfield has taught an annual acting masterclass at The Reel Scene acting school in London.
 The three-day "Asa Butterfield Masterclass" course covers improvisation techniques and students work on scenes from Butterfield's films, which are then filmed on the last day.
 In 2018, students appeared as extras in the film Greed in which Butterfield appeared.

 In 2023, Butterfield played in the annual Soccer Aid charity football match, raising money for UNICEF.
 Butterfield, a lifelong Arsenal fan, scored England's opening goal assisted by former Arsenal player Jack Wilshere.